sal55/pcl/README.md

 Because I do not support Linux binary file formats, I need to generate NASM-format ASM, and use NASM on Linux to produce object files, then use other Linux tools to create an executable.

 There are other options, such as the MX file format.
 That was a binary format I developed for other reasons, which I no longer need, but it is a simple binary executable format, and it's portable.
 So I could generate that instead.
 This format needs a small stub program to load and fix up the MX files before calling their entry point.
-That program is a 900-line C programs, which just needs tweaking to work with `dlopen/dlsym`.
+That program is a 900-line C program, which just needs tweaking to work with `dlopen/dlsym`.

 ### Generating 'Linear  C'